ignacioq/Tapestree.jl/docs/src/quick_start.md

     For the following I used here the 6 tip fossil tree `tree_6.tre` in the data directory of Tapestree.

 !!! info
-    sTo have piece-wise constant preservation rates and add additional fossil occurrences, use the same arguments introduced just above in [Constant fossilized birth-death process (CFBD)](@ref).
+    To have piece-wise constant preservation rates and add additional fossil occurrences, use the same arguments introduced just above in [Constant fossilized birth-death process (CFBD)](@ref).

 We can plot the average speciation and extinction, after removing unsampled (DA) lineages and estimating the average using
 ```julia